Odoo vs ERPNext: Practical Comparison

 Deployment & Hosting Options

-Odoo hosting:
+Odoo hosting

-Cloudpepper Managed Hosting.
+Cloudpepper Managed Hosting

 Cloudpepper DevOps (Bring Your Own Infrastructure)